WalletScrutiny/WalletScrutinyCom/_android/com.bitcoin.hack.md

 - The privacy policy's domain is bitcoinhack.info.
 - Although it is not linked from the Google Play page, another possible website for this app is bitcoin-hack.com.
-- App registration sends us an email from a different entity named Elland Road.
+- App registration emails us from a different entity named Elland Road.
 Clicking "Enter account" in the email verification opens up a login page in the URL ellandroadcapital.com.
 - A second email is then sent.
 A payment page is then opened.
 It has Visa/Mastercard and CryptoPay as choices for the payment options.
 The lowest amount the user can pay is $250 USD.
 - We took a look at the website's terms: